 No trip to Alaska is complete without a visit to at least one of the state’s eight National Parks!
 And, if you plan your trip just right, you will be able to visit neighboring cities to get a glimpse of Alaska’s urban life.
 One of the most popular National Parks to visit is Denali National Park, which is only 152 miles from the city of Fairbanks.
 (That’s close by Alaska standards!)
-If you’re interested in exploring Fairbanks and taking a side trip to Denali National Park, read on!
+If you’re interested in exploring Fairbanks, seeing the Northern Lights, or taking a side trip to Denali National Park, read on!
 We’ve got the scoop for you.

 Alaska Tours In Fairbanks

 Alaska’s second-largest city and is also the gateway to the state’s Interior and Arctic regions.
 The city is a popular destination for visitors who want to catch a glimpse of the Northern Lights, but it’s also a great place for history buffs to learn more about the Gold Rush and for wildlife enthusiasts to see reindeer or spot other native species as well.
 Most visitors fly into the city on Alaska Airlines.
 Once you’re there, you’ll have plenty of time to explore the city or pack your gear for an adventure at Denali National Park!

 You might be wondering when the best time to visit Alaska national parks is.
 For many people, the answer is simple – March!
 March is typically considered the best time of year to visit Alaska National Parks, including Denali State Park.
 Here are five reasons to consider taking Alaska Tours in Fairbanks during the month of March.